maithili-k/knowledge-management/README.md

 **1. How do we handle all the user requests, problems reported and their solutions, keep track of it all and share with everyone?**

-As a first step, in these pages I will form as a knowledge database.
+As a first step, in these pages I will form a knowledge database.
+We do have the ticketing system, but given that the solution often lies somewhere different than the question from the user, keyword search can yield too many results.
+Also, you may not even know what keyword search for (particularly for newbies).
+We can rely on the good memory of our colleagues, but is not the ideal solution.
+Also grid is statically dynamic and dynamically static, so manuals and documentation that may point in the right direction can be hard to come by.

-This will help us to identify the following:
+The database will help us to identify the following:

 1. What problems occur often and how do we resolve them?